A surface rights application or matter at the Land and Property Rights Tribunal may be heard through a written hearing.

 - If the application relates to an ongoing issue, give some background.
 How many times did you try to contact the other party to resolve the issue?
 What did they say?

-- For submissions relating to annual compensation, explain what circumstances have changed to require the compensation rate to be raised or lowered.
+- For submissions relating to annual compensation, explain what the land is used for and why the compensation rate should be raised or lowered.

-- For submissions about applications for right of entry orders, explain what special circumstances exist on the land that are not covered by the Board’s standard conditions or the conditions given by the AUC or AER.
-Remember that when the Board asks for submissions for right of entry applications, this is not the right time to make submissions about compensation; that comes later.
+- For submissions about applications for right of entry orders, explain what special circumstances exist on the land not covered by our standard conditions or the conditions given by the Alberta Utilities Commission or Alberta Energy Regulator.
+Remember when we ask for submissions for right of entry applications, this is not the time to make submissions about compensation – that comes later at the compensation stage.

-- For applications for damages, explain what damages occurred and why they are or are not the fault of the operator.
+- For applications for damages, explain what damages occurred and why the operator is or is not at fault for the damages.

 - If you believe that the matter is complicated enough to require an oral hearing, explain why.

-- You may include legal precedents, such as past decisions by the Board or the courts, to support your argument.
+You may include legal precedents, such as past decisions by the Tribunal (or its predecessor the Surface Rights Board) or the courts, to support your argument.